dgaida/colloquium-protocol-creator/README.md

 **Short:** Create a LaTeX protocol letter for a thesis colloquium by extracting annotations and producing a template with rewritten questions.

+## Application scenario
+When grading a thesis, you may annotate the PDF with comments that reflect the questions you want to ask in the colloquium.
+This tool can then help by automatically generating a LaTeX letter template to accompany the official assessment form.
+The generated letter includes:

+- Your annotated questions, rewritten by an LLM into clear and well-phrased questions.
+- A summary of the thesis based on its first pages.
+- The student's name, matriculation number, and the thesis title.

+This way, you receive a ready-to-use protocol template for the colloquium.

 **Important:** This project **does not grade** a thesis.
 It extracts comments/annotations from a thesis PDF, rewrites them into clearer questions using a language model, summarizes the thesis (first pages), and generates a LaTeX template that can be used for the colloquium's protocol.

 ## Features